The Greenwall Foundation is

 applicants in presenting the best possible proposals and aligning their

 research interests with the Foundation’s funding priorities.
-After review of
+Funding available for the

 full proposals, the Foundation may request additional clarifications, for